 - Baud rate/serial settings mismatch – Both the device and the converter box need to match up on baud rate, stop bits, parity, etc. One character off and NOTHING works.

-- Proper IP config – Make sure the Ethernet side is actually getting an IP address on your network, and isn’t just sitting in la-la land with a hardcoded default.
+- Proper IP config – Make sure the Ethernet side is actually getting an IP address on your network

 - Virtual COM port software – This is mandatory most of the time!
 You’ll need something running on your PC that makes the remote converter “look like” a local COM port.
 Without that, your apps probably won’t see it.